pytest-dev/pytest-html/docs/user_guide.rst

 Extra content
 ~~~~~~~~~~~~~

-You can add details to the HTML reports by creating an 'extra' list on the
+You can add details to the HTML report by creating an 'extra' list on the
 report object.
 Here are the types of extra content that can be added:

 ==========  ============================================